prism-os/docs/docs/setup-prism-cli.md

 ## Update your path

-You can update your PATH variable for the current session at the command line, as shown in [Get the Prism SDK](setup-prism-cli.md#get-the-prism-sdk).
+You can update your PATH variable for the current session at the command line, as shown in [Get the Prism SDK](setup-prism-cli.md#get-the-prism-sdk) section.
 You’ll probably want to update this variable permanently, so you can run `prismtool` commands in any terminal session.

 The steps for modifying this variable permanently for all terminal sessions are machine-specific.
 Typically you add a line to a file that is executed whenever you open a new window.
 The steps below will cover the most common cases: